-General features of our Standard Option
+General features of our Options

-Geisinger Health Plan's Standard Option is a Solutions HMO plan.
+Geisinger Health Plan's Standard Option and Basic Option are Solutions HMO plans.
 You select a Primary Care Physician who will coordinate all of your care.
 Members may self-refer for covered services to a participating provider without the need of a referral from the member's Primary Care Physician.
 Services include inpatient hospitalization, outpatient surgery, diagnostic testing, rehabilitation therapy, and other services as prescribed by your Primary Care Physician.